-In 1966, the Montessori School of Lake Forest was founded as a not-for-profit organization by a parent study group dedicated to the educational theories of Dr. Maria Montessori.
+In 1965, a parent study group dedicated to the educational theories of Dr. Maria Montessori came together and hired Montessori trained teachers to begin teaching their children.
+In 1966, the Montessori School of Lake Forest (MSLF) was founded as a not-for-profit organization.
 It was the fifth Montessori school to be established in the State of Illinois.

-For six years, MSLF rented space at the North Shore Unitarian Church in Lake Bluff.
-In fall 1971, the school moved to its own building at 1180 South Western Avenue in Lake Forest.
+For six years, the group rented space at the North Shore Unitarian Church in Lake Bluff.
+In fall 1971, MSLF moved to its own building at 1180 South Western Avenue in Lake Forest.
 Demand for a 0-3 program prompted the school to open classes at the Friends Meeting House in Lake Forest in 1977.
 Continued growth led MSLF to lease temporary space at Lake Bluff’s former East School.
 To better provide for expanding enrollment, MSLF search for a site suitable for consolidating all of MSLF’s programs.

 In 1988, MSLF purchased property in unincorporated Lake County and retained the architectural firm of Serena & Sturm to design a facility to accommodate a full service school, offering Full Day as well as Parent Infant, Toddler, Primary, and Elementary programs.
 MSLF moved into the new 23,000 square foot facility as scheduled in the fall of 1990, a fitting celebration of MSLF’s twenty-fifth year.

 In October 1997, MSLF added two spacious new Elementary classrooms, allowing faculty and staff to re-occupy their conference room and faculty lounge.
 In February 2000, MSLF added a Multipurpose Room and Parent Infant room.
 This 5,000 square feet expansion also included a nurse’s office, a music room, and tutoring rooms.